iExecBlockchainComputing/documentation-tools/overview/helloWorld/1-overview.md

 </div>

 <div class="solution-note">
-  <p>This is where iExec comes in!
-We provide developer tools that make it easy to integrate privacy-preserving features into your applications.</p>
+  <p><strong>This is where iExec comes in!
+We provide developer tools that make it easy to integrate privacy-preserving features into your applications.</strong></p>
 </div>

+### 🔒 The Two Key Elements

+To build privacy-preserving applications with iExec, you'll need two fundamental elements that work together seamlessly.
+These elements form the foundation of any confidential computing solution on our platform:

+#### 1. Protected Data

+- Your sensitive data is encrypted and stored safely
+- Only you control who can access it
+- Perfect for private information like research data, business analytics, or personal records

+#### 2. iExec Apps

+- Special applications that can work with your protected data
+- Run in secure environments (called TEEs) that keep

+### 🤝 How They Work Together

+Think of it like a secure room:

+- Your protected data can only be "opened" inside this room
+- Only approved apps can enter the room
+- Everything that happens inside stays private
+- You control who gets access

 ## 🔍 Anatomy of a Privacy-Preserving dApp